XuanliangDeng/ARDrone---ChArUco---Detection-/README.md

 ```

 ## ChArUco marker detection
 To detect charuco markers, we need the communication between OpenCV package and rostopic in ROS, we use cv_bridge and other packages to achieve this, the details about implementation are contained in cpp file.
 To use this, change the parameters about file directory in ChArUco.h.
-Use the following code to run
+Run
 ```C++
 cd catkin_ws
 $ ./devel/lib/PKG_NAME/EXE_FILE